On recordThis profile is no longer actively maintained, with the information now possibly out of date

 2011: Illegal iron ore transportation and bribery An investigation by the Karnataka anti-corruption ombudsman (Lokayukta) uncovered a major scandal.
 He found that Adani Enterprises and other port operators were actively involved in large scale illegal exports of the iron ore resulting in "huge" economic losses to the Government.
 The investigation's report details how, at its port in the south western state of Karnataka the company routinely received trucks overloaded with iron ore.
 In doing so the company was involved in the theft of substantial quantities of iron ore.
 It also received illicit iron ore at its plot at Belekeri port from a number of suppliers that had no permits to supply ore to that port.

 Bribes Documents seized from Adani's offices indicated that the company had been paying cash bribes to officials of the Port department, Customs, Police, State Pollution Control Board, Weights and Measurement Department, Local politicians and others.
 The bribes were paid to receive "undue favour for illegal exports".
+More on this issue here.

 Uneconomic The Carmichael project is uneconomic – a high cost coal product in a low priced coal market with an uncertain future.
 The Adani Group is a weak partner for this expensive coal, rail and mine project in Australia.
 In the last several years the enterprise has announced an overly ambitious expansion plan, lost share value in critical segments and is overleveraged.
-The Adani Group faces a series of logistical and operational hurdles that have caused delay and threaten to push the current estimated price of US$7bn upward.
+The Adani Group faces a series of logistical and operational hurdles that have caused delay and threaten to push the current estimated price of USD 7 billion upward.

 Environmental Justice Australia' s report shows Adani's disastrous track record